Fraunces Tavern: Restoration

-Bombing
+1975 bombing

-A bomb planted in the tavern exploded on January 24, 1975, killing four people and injuring more than 50 others.
+A bomb planted in the entrance vestibule of the Anglers' Club of New York at 101 Broad Street, adjacent to Fraunces Tavern, exploded on January 24, 1975, killing four people and injuring more than 50 others.
 The Puerto Rican clandestine paramilitary organization Fuerzas Armadas de Liberación Nacional Puertorriqueña (Armed Forces of Puerto Rican National Liberation, or FALN), which had executed other bomb incidents in New York in the 1970s, claimed responsibility.
-No one had been prosecuted for the bombing as of 2022.
+No one has been prosecuted for the bombing as of 2026.

-In a note police found in a phone booth nearby, the FALN wrote, "we … take full responsibility for the especially detornated (sic) bomb that exploded today at Fraunces Tavern, with reactionary corporate executives inside."
+In a note police found in a phone booth nearby, the FALN wrote, "we ... take full responsibility for the especially detornated (sic) bomb that exploded today at Fraunces Tavern, with reactionary corporate executives inside."
 The note claimed the bomb – roughly 10 pounds of dynamite that had been crammed into an attaché case and slipped into the tavern's entrance hallway – was retaliation for the "CIA ordered bomb" that killed three and injured 11 in a restaurant in Mayagüez, Puerto Rico, two weeks earlier.